 The UCL SSEES Library Albanian collections mirror the main areas of research and interest for the School with a focus on important scholarly resources on history, politics and sociology, economics and business, and language, literature and culture.
 They are of international importance and provide the basis for excellence in teaching and research of the School.

 The collection on Albania is to be found on the Lower Ground Floor of the Library, and covers the history, politics, economics, social sciences, culture, language and literature of the country.
-Books in the section have the classmark A.

-Books about Kosovo are shelved with the section Gen.Ju.Kos, although books by literary authors of Kosovan origin are shelved with other works of literature.
+Please note that books about Kosovo are shelved with the section Gen.Ju.Kos, although books by literary authors of Kosovan origin are shelved with other works of literature.

 Interest in Albania at the School was originally fostered by S.E.
 Mann, reader in the Czech and Albanian languages from 1961 to 1972.
 The Library's collection on Albanian history, language and literature includes Mann's dictionaries, grammar and outline of Albanian literature.

-Acquisitions in the field of Albanian studies have benefited from support through funding linked to the bequest of Alex Nash (formerly Naçi, 1949-1995).
+Acquisitions in the field of Albanian studies have historically benefited from support through funding linked to the bequest of Alex Nash (formerly Naçi, 1949-1995).

 An invaluable resource for UCL students and staff is being acquired in the Bain Graffy Film Collection.
-The Albanian section of the collection contains feature films and documentaries.
+The section of the collection contains documentaries on the country.
 Where possible, copies with subtitles are obtained in order to open the collection to as wide an audience as possible.
 For information about access rights and requesting audio-visual material see our FAQ.